StockerMC/discord.py_fork/docs/extensions.rst

 .. admonition:: Cogs
     :class: helpful

     Extensions are usually used in conjunction with cogs.
-To read more about them, check out the documentation, :ref:`ext_commands_cogs`.
+To read more about them, check out the documentation, :ref:`cogs`.

 .. note::